 Fifteen weeks pregnant, my bags were packed for my five-night business trip to London.
 I had just stepped out of the shower, barely covered with a towel, when I got the call: “Unfortunately I have some bad news for you.
 Your baby has trisomy 21.”
 My mind was swimming…which one was that?
 Was that the one where they die right after they are born?
 Or that other one I think is also fatal?
 No, it was Down syndrome.
 I was in a state of shock as I discussed when to do an amniocentesis for confirmation with the genetic counselor.
 My husband walked up the stairs as I blankly spoke into the phone.
 He took one look at my face, and said, “The baby?”
 I nodded.
 “Downs?”
 I nodded again.
 He raised his arms high and then fell to the floor.
 Tears started streaming down my face.
 There must have been a mistake.
 This could not be happening to us.
 Full story.

 Suburban mom.
 Former paralegal.
 Surgeon’s wife.
 Animal lover.
 Atheist.
-My over-reaching list of ambitions includes dreams of becoming a writer/blogger, gourmet chef/sommelier, marathon runner/cyclist, and world traveler.
+My over-reaching list of ambitions includes dreams of becoming a writer, gourmet chef, marathon runner/cyclist, and world traveler.
 Keenly aware of my charmed life, each day I am grateful.
-Life has given me more than I ever dreamed and expected…except a second child.
+Life has given me more than I ever dreamed and expected…except a 2nd child.
 Still learning the lesson of acceptance, I keep moving forward.
 I’m stronger than I used to be.

 Mother of two, wife of 10 years, chronically infertile.
 A family of my own became my source of constant grief and obsession, overshadowing everything in my life, my marriage, and my career as a graphic designer and interior decorator.